 choose which calendar you’ll use to keep track of your Write 100 challenge. download, print, and put it in a prominent place. find somewhere you’ll see it every day. the more obvious the better. it will remind you to write and motivate you as you watch your progress.

-download the group challenge calendar here: Spring 2018 Group Challenge
+download the group challenge calendar here: Fall 2018 Group Challenge

 download the 100 day challenge tracker here: 100 Day Challenge